jbelleza29/nba-playerhub-frontend/README.md

 # NBA Player Hub Front End

 NBA Player Hub is built using React and Typescript.
-It also is uses [AntD](https://ant.design/) for its styling and design.
+It also uses [AntD](https://ant.design/) for its styling and design.

 ### Setup